 AXIS is an acronym: Art X-tremists International Syndicate.
 The group AXIS Art Projects was formed in Brisbane in April 1987 by artists Jay Younger, Lehan Ramsay and myself.
 We intended to produce a series of collaborative projects motivated by arts based guerrilla artist-tactics at the time.

 After much brainstorming in early 1987 about what moniker to actually use for the project in Los Angeles, New York, London and Tokyo we decided on the word AXIS because of its variable meanings: an imaginary line around which a body rotates, and given our shared interest in inclusive terms like multiplicities and pluralism popular at the time, we imagined our iteration of axis as an imaginary line or lines around which many bodies rotate, walk, dance, make art, shoot super 8, contest and play.
 We also liked that AXIS was a play on the word access.

 Q. Tactical, guerrilla art in what ways?

 If there was/is one “keyword” for us in forming the AXIS group it is/was the word playful.
-We were alert to and mindful of a postmodern tendency at the time to contest, critique and deconstruct the grand narratives that were prevailing in the 1980’s ; state-sanctioned corruption, mainstream media, high consumerism, excess, object based art, capitalism, patriarchy and warmongery, institutions, heteronormativity, homophobia, racism, nepotism in what we considered an old white boys entrenched arts and culture sector, private school, inaccessible and so on.
+We were alert to and mindful of a postmodern tendency at the time to contest, critique and (in theatrical ways ) to deconstruct the “grand narratives” that were prevailing in the 1980’s ; state-sanctioned corruption, mainstream media, high consumerism, excess, object based art, capitalism, patriarchy and warmongery, institutions, heteronormativity, homophobia, racism, nepotism in what we considered an old white boys entrenched arts and culture sector, private school, inaccessible and so on.
 That only male artists were privileged, entitled to speak, to receive or to have exhibition, patronage or professional development opportunities.